-This virtuous cycle continues until 2.4 million years later we learn to talk.
+This virtuous cycle was a continuation of a trend that started 2.2 million years earlier, when we started using tools: predating when we became homo sapiens.
+A couple million years later we learned to talk.
 Memes can spread faster if you don’t have to resort to pointing and grunting.
 They’re also copied more accurately, and remembered for longer.
 Teaching is more effective if I can tell you what to do, not just show you.
 Once you know one concept, I can refer back to it with a handful of syllables, without having to play-act it out again.
 I can give you feedback on your idea, varying my tone to communicate with subtlety what I think of it.
 I can tell you my ideas for improving it, and you can simulate in your brain whether it would work, without having to build it first.
 This further reinforces the benefit of shared culture, as we need to speak the same language to communicate.
 Memes are still passed down vertically to our children, along with our genes, but their impact is far wider spread across tribes, villages, cities.
 At this point our genes haven’t really changed, but our memes are accelerating faster.

 Only 58,000 years later do we learn to draw, and writing comes a mere 34,000 years after that.
 Now good stories can’t be as easily modified by their narrator, so the best memes are copied more faithfully.
 Rather than relying on recanting stories from memory, we can paint them on cave walls and re-mind ourselves of them later.
 It’s finally possible to store memes outside the brain, and some of them start to live forever: the phrase “an eye for an eye” survives to this day, because 3,700 years ago Hammurabi had the foresight to carve it into a stone tablet.
 Just 1,300 years after Hammurabi we started writing things on papyrus.
 It was expensive and manual work, reserved for a select few literate elites, but it’s finally possible to get the word out to people who aren’t physically located nearby.
 It’s far easier to send a scroll than it is to move carved stone blocks.
 Memes outpace genes entirely.